 Of course!
 Everyone is welcome regardless of previous experience.
 Your ability to write, design, present or most importantly, your passion for music and eagerness to learn new things are more than enough!

 Can I still participate if I participated in the past?

 Absolutely!
 We're glad that you loved it so much that you want to give it another go.

 Of course!
-Last year we had everyone from beginners to professionals working on projects.
+We've had everyone from beginners to professionals working on projects.
 We understand there are many reasons why a professional might want to participate.
 For example, if their everyday work is proprietary in nature, having a portfolio piece that they're able to share can be very valuable.

 If you happen to have a bit more experience, you'll be paired with less experienced people just to keep things balanced.
 Your teams will appreciate your expertise!
 That being said, if you'd rather lend a helping hand, we are looking for mentors to support those project participants, as well.
 Just send an email to email@example.com to inquire.

 What if I can't make it the whole weekend?
 How much time is expected for this?
 How do I check-in at the the start of the event?

 To sum it up, you must be available from: